9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 4/I. Phases of incident response playbooks.md

 	- The goal of containment is to ***prevent further damage and reduce the immediate impact of a security incident***.
 	- During this phase, security professionals take actions to contain an incident and minimize damage.
 Containment is a high priority for organizations because it helps prevent ongoing risks to critical assets and data.
 - ### **[[Eradication and recovery]]**
-	- This phase involves the c***omplete removal of an incident's artifacts*** so that an organization can return to normal operations.
+	- This phase involves the ***complete removal of an incident's artifacts*** so that an organization can return to normal operations.
 	- During this phase, security professionals eliminate artifacts of the incident by removing malicious code and mitigating vulnerabilities.
 Once they've exercised due diligence, they can begin to restore the affected environment to a secure state.
 	- ***This is also known as IT restoration.***
 - ### **[[Post-incident activity]]**